 Smooth surfaced implants have no texturing.
 This allows a smooth inference between the implant and the breast tissue capsule.
 It allows the implant to glide easily and rotate through the breast pocket without the “Velcro” effect of texturing.
 Dr. Zemmel believes smooth round saline or smooth round silicone implants when placed in properly selected patients give the optimum results immediately and long term.

 Breast implants are manufactured in a number of shapes and sizes.
-Both breast implant makers have three levels of forward implant projection for any given volume.
-They are called moderate profile, moderate plus profile, and high profile breast implants.
+Allergan® has three levels of forward implant projection for any given volume.
+They are called moderate profile, moderate plus profile, and high-profile breast implants.